heavybit/writing-guide/README.md

 Heavybit's accelerator educates Series Seed and Series A founders of developer and enterprise product companies.
 Specifically, we teach them about scaling their product, team, marketing, and sales operations, and generally improving their overall go-to-market.
 If you're interested in submitting a guest post to our blog, visit [Heavybit's Contributor Page](https://www.heavybit.com/library/contributor-program/)

 ## Topics We Accept
-Content we accept is educational, actionable, inclusive, based on real experience and is stage-appropriate to Heavybit's Seed to Series B developer company founder audience.
+Content we accept is educational, actionable, inclusive, based on real experience, and is stage-appropriate to Heavybit's Seed to Series B developer company founder audience.
 This includes:

 * User Onboarding & Product: Product Launches, DX, documentation, API design, user engagement, empty states etc.
 * Pricing: Rollouts, tiered and metered pricing, value-based pricing, general packaging, commercial strategies for open source